Last updated 10th July, 2018

 In psychiatry being a psychopath is not a diagnosis.
 It is a term used more commonly in forensic science and is used very loosely in the media to describe people who commit acts which are particularly gruesome or brutal.

-The most common feature within the mind of a psychopath is a lack of empathy and a lack of true feelings for others.
+The most common features identifiable in the mind of a psychopath is a lack of empathy and a lack of true feelings for others.
 While no one is born a psychopath, we are all born with some degree of empathy.
-Our environment in our early years is where this empathy will manifest and continue or where it will fritter away until it is not there at all.
+Our environment in our early years is where this empathy will manifest and continue, as it does with most of us, or where it will fritter away until it is not there at all.

 The Mind of a Psychopathic Killer

 These are individuals who have a very low response to stress, they are callous and they do not connect with others in the same way you and I do.
-From a criminal perspective, they can be cruel, manipulative and aggressive.
-They do not take responsibility for their actions as according to them, their actions are caused by the behaviour of other people.
-In this way there is an overlap between psychopathic traits and narcissistic traits and equally this lack of responsibility for behaviour and actions can prove dangerous.
+From a criminal perspective, they can be cruel, calculating and aggressive.
+They do not take responsibility for their actions as according to them, their actions are caused by the behavior of other people.
+In this way there is an overlap between psychopathic traits and narcissistic traits and equally this lack of responsibility for behavior and actions can prove very dangerous.

 The Psychopath Scale

 Dr. Robert Hare developed the psychopath scale which is considered the most reliable and effective instrument to measure psychopathy.
 Originally designed to assess incarcerated adult males it has since been expanded for wider use but is still mainly used within criminality.

 The scale covers behavior such as communication abilities, interaction and manipulation of other people, lying and deviousness and how people behave socially.
 Scores range from 0 – 40 and the higher the score for an individual, put simply, the more of a psychopath that person is.